2.2 Clearly Define Learning Outcomes

 Do you sometimes find that how you asked students to demonstrate what they know prevents them from showing you what they have learned?

 Carefully constructed learning outcomes are essential to the design of flexible and valid assessments.
-A key understanding in the universal design of assessments is that barriers arise when learning outcomes and the means for achieving these outcomes are misaligned.
+A key understanding in universally designed assessments is that barriers arise when learning outcomes are tied too closely to specific modes of expression.
+By clearly separating the “means” from the “ends,” you allow students the flexibility to demonstrate their learning in ways that align with their strengths and context allowing for more accurate assessment of their learning.
 For example, consider the following learning outcome for a course in Canadian Popular Culture:

-Now there are options for the ways students conduct their analysis and present their results (e.g., writing, demonstrations, multimedia, interviews, presentation, wikis).
+Now there are options for the ways students conduct their analysis and present their results (e.g., writing, demonstration, multimedia, interview, presentation, wiki, etc.).

 Learning Personas – Three Assessment Experiences